Azure/benchpress/CONTRIBUTING.md

 ### Module Testing

-- Run the following command in the root directory of the project to create local copy of the `BenchPress` in the `bin` folder;
+- Run the following command in the root directory of the project to create a local copy of `BenchPress` in the `bin` folder;

 ```powershell
 .\build.ps1 -Inline